-An experimental rocket plane, built by North American, that set aircraft speed and altitude records, some of which still stand today.
-First flown on June 8, 1959, the X-15 was used to provide data on thermal heating, control, and stability at extremely high speeds, and on atmospheric reentry.
+The X-15 was an experimental rocket plane, built by North American Aviation, that set aircraft speed and altitude records, some of which still stand today.
+First flown on June 8, 1959, the it was used to provide data on thermal heating, control, and stability at extremely high speeds, and on atmospheric reentry.
 It was made primarily from titanium and stainless steel covered with Inconel X nickel, an alloy that can withstand temperatures up to 650°C. To sustain even higher temperatures the X-15 was often covered with a pink ablative material (MA-25S) which could boil away, carrying the heat with it.

 The plane was dropped from a B-52 bomber at an altitude of 13,700 m, and then ignited its Reaction Motors XLR99-RM-2 throttleable liquid propellant (liquid hydrogen and anhydrous ammonia) engine.
 The rear tail was movable and could be pivoted for control at altitudes where the air was sufficiently thick.
 At greater (non-atmospheric) heights, control was provided by 12 hydrogen peroxide jets – four in the wingtips and eight in the nose.
 The plane was piloted following a predetermined flight path, and came down on Rogers dry lakebed using unique landing gear.
 Just before landing, the lower half of the bottom tail section was jettisoned, and two landing skids deployed, together with a two-wheel conventional landing gear at the nose.